dlatk/dlatk/doc/source/tutorials/tut_adv_fe.rst

 * :doc:`../fwinterface/fwflag_word_table`
 * :doc:`../fwinterface/fwflag_group_freq_thresh`

 The word table is used to select groups that meet a certain language useage threshold.
 This is what we call the "group frequency threshold", as specified by the --group_freq_thresh flag.
 It says that we will only consider groups who use at least N words (typically 1 when working at the message level, 500 when working at the user level and 40,000 when working with communities).
-The word table is automatically queried based on the -t and -c flag.
+The word table is automatically queried based on the -t and -g flag.
 For example, given the following base command:

 .. code-block:: bash

-   ./dlatkInterface.py -d dla_tutorial -t msgs -c user_id
+   ./dlatkInterface.py -d dla_tutorial -t msgs -g user_id

 DLATK will query the table "feat$1gram$msgs$user_id".
 The flag --word_table overrides this.
 It is especially useful when working with large data when the standard word table will not fit into memory.
 In this case we often use a feature occurrence filtered table (filtered at a small threshold).
 For example

 .. code-block:: bash

-   ./dlatkInterface.py -d dla_tutorial -t msgs -c user_id --word_table 'feat$1gram$msgs$user_id$0_01'
+   ./dlatkInterface.py -d dla_tutorial -t msgs -g user_id --word_table 'feat$1gram$msgs$user_id$0_01'

 Lexica
 ------